Contrast Checker

 Transparent color flattening

-Colors written with alpha, such as rgba, hsla, or OKLCH alpha values, depend on the surface underneath.
-Flattening gives a result closer to what users actually see.
+Colors written with alpha, including rgba, hsla, and OKLCH alpha values, depend on the surface beneath.
+Flattening first yields a result that matches the rendered page.

 -